GitHubUserShrek/CLUNCHI/README.md

 - touch-driven mood/audio/animation reactions
 - early BLE radar functionality (currently only detects Flipper Zero)

+- Alot of the personality and info comes out in the serial monitor

 This project is currently in **beta** and active development is happening on the firmware, dashboard, and future hardware ports.

 ---